Tips for Enjoying Bondi’s Sculpture by the Sea Sydney 2023

 Planning a visit to Sculpture by the Sea?
 We have been attending this Bondi Beach sculpture festival since the very first year and have made 21 of the 24 years.

 Sculpture By the Sea will run from 20 October – 6 November 2023

-Sculpture by the Sea is one of the biggest outdoor events on the Sydney calendar and unofficially for me at least marks the beginning of “beach season” which in Sydney starts well before the summer start date of 1 December.
+Sculpture by the Sea is one of the biggest outdoor events on the Sydney calendar and is the biggest free public art exhibition in the world.

 My advice for having the best day possible at Sculpture by the Sea

 - Go early in the morning – The sunrise over the ocean is worth the early wake up even without the sculpture, but you will be rewarded with a lot more space to enjoy the works if you attempt to arrive before 8 am!

 - Try to go on a weekday if you can.
 Avoid the last weekend at all costs!

 - Do not take your car – If you do, expect to park several blocks from the ocean and walk the last part.
 Buses operate from Coogee, Bronte, and Bondi, so there is no need to experience the headache of parking here during the festival.
 You can view a map showing all your public transport options and plan before you go.

 - Consider going on a day that is a little overcast – the sculptures can look fantastic with a dramatic stormy sky and the less hardy will stay away waiting for better weather.

 - Don’t expect to walk quickly; people stop to take photos in the middle of the path, some are considerate, some not so much – expect it and keep smiling.